-While you may initially bring your symptoms to the attention of your family doctor, he or she may refer you to an orthopedic surgeon.
+While you might first bring your symptoms to the attention of your family doctor, he or she might refer you to an orthopedic surgeon.

 What you can do

 Before your appointment, you might want to write a list that answers the following questions:

 - Do you have a family history of this problem?

 - What treatments have you tried?
 Did they help?

 - What medications and supplements do you take regularly?

 What to expect from your doctor

 Your doctor might ask some of the following questions:

 - Is your hand painful?